 What Is Online Security?
-(Your Guide to Internet Safety)
+The Definitive Guide for 2023

 The internet has become a global space that has fostered interaction among millions of netizens.
 While this development is incredibly useful for humanity, the dark web exists where many evil and fraudulent activities occur on the internet.
 Internet users are left vulnerable and at risk of falling victim to these cybercriminals, leading to the necessity of online security.
 This article will explain what online security and safety entails, the possible threats to you on the internet, and how you can be safer online.

 Online security includes the different principles followed and the steps taken to protect online user data and privacy from cybercriminals.
 It is the entire system set up to prevent internet threats such as identity and credit card theft or malware attacks from occurring.

 On the other hand, online safety refers to the act of staying safe on the internet.
 It is the way internet users protect themselves and their devices from security threats on the internet.
 Online security and safety are not easily distinguishable.
 But we understand that online security guarantees or leads to online safety.